apache/flink/docs/dev/table/types.md

 - `INTERVAL DAY TO SECOND(3)`
 - `ROW<myField ARRAY<BOOLEAN>, myOtherField TIMESTAMP(3)>`

-A list of all pre-defined data types can be found in [below](#list-of-data-types).
+A list of all pre-defined data types can be found [below](#list-of-data-types).

 ### Data Types in the Table API

-Users of the JVM-based API are dealing with instances of `org.apache.flink.table.types.DataType` within the Table API or when defining connectors, catalogs, or user-defined functions.
+Users of the JVM-based API work with instances of `org.apache.flink.table.types.DataType` within the Table API or when defining connectors, catalogs, or user-defined functions.

 A `DataType` instance has two responsibilities: